Architectural & Design Patterns Catalog¶

 System Overview¶

-Forma 3D Connect is a print-on-demand order orchestration system that bridges Shopify e-commerce, 3D printing (SimplyPrint), and shipping (SendCloud).
+Forma 3D Connect is a print-on-demand order orchestration platform that bridges Shopify e-commerce, 3D printing (SimplyPrint), and shipping (SendCloud).
+The system is deployed as domain-aligned microservices communicating via BullMQ event queues (Redis) and internal HTTP APIs.
 The architecture must handle:

 - Asynchronous workflows: Orders flow through multiple stages over hours/days

-- External system integration: Three external APIs with different reliability characteristics
+- External system integration: Multiple external APIs with different reliability characteristics

 - Real-time updates: Operators need live dashboards